CHICAGO -- The Nashville Predators did what they do best Sunday at United Center.

 Jones took a hit along the boards from Chicago forward Andrew Shaw 6:37 into the game and didn't return for the second.
 He logged 5:48 of ice time on eight shifts.

-Corey Crawford made 15 saves for Chicago, which is six points behind St. Louis following the Blues' 1-0 win against the Pittsburgh Penguins on Sunday.
+Corey Crawford made 15 saves in defeat for Chicago, which is six points behind St. Louis following the Blues' 1-0 win against the Pittsburgh Penguins on Sunday.
 The Blackhawks went 0-for-4 on the power play and have failed to score on nine man-advantage opportunities in the past two games without Kane.

 "Obviously, we know points are at stake," Chicago defenseman Duncan Keith said.
 "We want to keep getting those points and we left two on the table tonight, but for whatever reason we've had trouble against these guys.
 I can't pinpoint what it is.
 We've played good games the last little while and we've played good team games, so I don't know.
 It's tough when you don't score a goal to win the game."